Box Cake Mix Recipes + Tips

 Box cake mix recipes are the best of both worlds…convenient and quick, yet amazingly delicious.
 It’s easy too, and all you need are simple pantry ingredients and a cake mix!

 No matter how long you’ve followed this blog, even if it’s only been a little while, you know I like easy and quick.

 I don’t usually bother with projects that involve a lot of steps.
 This applies to recipes as well.
-My desserts use basic pantry ingredients and almost all of them are simple to make.
+My desserts use basic pantry ingredients, and almost all of them are simple to make.
 One of my favorite ways to bake a cake is to take the semi-homemade approach.
-There are so many ways to make a box cake mix taste homemade and that’s what I’m sharing today.
-I put together twelve tips…ten box cake mix hacks and then two bonus tips that I had to throw in.
+So if you have birthdays to celebrate, or just want an easy dessert, you are in the right place!

 How to Make a Box Cake Mix Taste Homemade